 Orchestrating a veritable universe of characters and multiple far-flung projects is a task that many artists would base out of the art world’s de facto capital, New York.
 But Hancock’s affinity for Houston has not yet waned.
 “Early on it was this contract between Houston and me.”
 He allows that his artistic introduction to city through the Museum of Fine Arts, Houston, Core Residency Program in 2000 showed him the very best of the city.
 “It sold me.
 [Houston] was still a ‘secret’ at that point.
 It was this amazing, resourceful place….tight knit.”
 He sees greatness not only in the city’s manicured museums and hallowed institutions, but also in the “detritus left behind.
 There’s all of these venues, some of my favorite thrift stores.”

-The Texas Artist of the Year exhibition at Art League, which runs from Sept.
-22 through Nov.
-11, will be a collection of a different sort, which Hancock describes as a look back “charting my 20 years as a professional artist…There will be “a piece from each year starting in 1997.”
+The Texas Artist of the Year exhibition runs from Sept.
+29 through Nov.
+17, and will be held this year at the Rice Gallery space, with an artist talk on Nov.
+1. The show will be a collection of a different sort, which Hancock describes as a look back “charting my 20 years as a professional artist…There will be “a piece from each year starting in 1997.”
 He also hopes to highlight his recent “return to old ways of doing…a cyclical returning to my youth.”
 And having built up such a body of methods, modes of working, and an entire universe of personal iconography, there will no doubt be plenty to draw from.
 He explains, “I want the work to mirror my fervor for life.”